SummerIsTooWarm/Cataclysm-TLG/doc/GAME_BALANCE.md

-# Game Balance
+# Game Balance<br>
-# Stat system scaling:
+# Stat system scaling:<br>
 0 - Helpless:  Totally incapacitated.
 (0 STR or DEX - cannot move.
 0 INT or PER - unconscious and cannot wake.
-Not currently implemented so for now 1 is the minimum.)
+Not currently implemented so for now 1 is the minimum.)<br>
 1-2 - Feeble:  Can barely function.
 (Should only happen as the result of injury or other effects.
-Permanent 1-2s would likely require assisted living.)
+Permanent 1-2s would likely require assisted living.)<br>
 3-4 - Disabled:  Severely impaired.
 (Lowest chargen stat.
-Could represent a permanent disability or transitory effects of e.g. extreme pain or drunkenness.)
+Could represent a permanent disability or transitory effects of e.g. extreme pain or drunkenness.)<br>
 5-6 - Weak:  Barely adequate.
-(Noticably worse off than most people, the lowest limit of what would be "typical" in the pre-Cataclysm workplace.)
+(Noticably worse off than most people, the lowest limit of what would be "typical" in the pre-Cataclysm workplace.)<br>
 7-8 - Below Average:  A little worse than most.
 (Not noticably worse off.
-A nominally healthy but inactive adult, or a teen who skips class too often)
+A nominally healthy but inactive adult, or a teen who skips class too often)<br>
 9-10  Average:  Typical for an adult human.
 (You are neither good nor bad at this.
-A person who goes for a run two or three times a month.)
+A person who goes for a run two or three times a month.)<br>
 11-12 Above Average:  A little better than most.
-(Good but not especially great, like someone who reads regularly or goes to the gym 1 to 2 times weekly.)
+(Good but not especially great, like someone who reads regularly or goes to the gym 1 to 2 times weekly.)<br>
 13-14 Great:  Head and shoulders above the rest.
 (Someone who is obviously quite talented.
 The smartest guy in a small town.
-A minor league athlete.)
+A minor league athlete.)<br>
 15-16 World-Class:  Exceptional, with few peers.
 (15 = chargen max.
-Good enough to compete in the major leagues or Olympics.)
+Good enough to compete in the major leagues or Olympics.)<br>
 17-18 Peak:  The absolute limit of human potential.
-(Would have been one of the best in the world, if not THE best.)
+(Would have been one of the best in the world, if not THE best.)<br>
 19-20 Superhuman:  Better than anyone ever was.
-(No human ever reached this level before bionics and mutagens.)
+(No human ever reached this level before bionics and mutagens.)<br>
 21-22 Freakish:  Beyond what is natural.
-(Obviously capable of incredible feats.)
+(Obviously capable of incredible feats.)<br>
 23-24 Monstrous:  Frightening to behold.
-(Capabilities that even the most gullible person could not mistake for human.)
+(Capabilities that even the most gullible person could not mistake for human.)<br>
 25-26 Impossible:  Tremendously capable.
-(At this point you are flipping over small cars and doing calculus without scratch paper.)
+(At this point you are flipping over small cars and doing calculus without scratch paper.)<br>
 27-28 Unbelievable:  Out of this world.
-(You get the idea.)
+(You get the idea.)<br>
-29-30 Transcendant:  Phenomenal.
+29-30 Transcendant:  Phenomenal.<br>
 31+ Post-human:  Beyond what was.

-# Skill System Scaling:
+# Skill System Scaling:<br>
 0 - Never Practiced.
-(You've never done any cooking that didn't involve a microwave, and even then only rarely.)
+(You've never done any cooking that didn't involve a microwave, and even then only rarely.)<br>
 1 - Basic Understanding.
-(You drove around the block a few times while your dad reminded you to check your rear view mirror.)
+(You drove around the block a few times while your dad reminded you to check your rear view mirror.)<br>
 2 - Elementary Familiarity.
-(You spent a year on the swim team back in high school.)
+(You spent a year on the swim team back in high school.)<br>
 3 - Employable.
-(You can design a website, but you're not writing browser extensions by hand.)
+(You can design a website, but you're not writing browser extensions by hand.)<br>
 4 - Skilled.
-(You learned how to clean, maintain, and operate a rifle during Army basic training, and have had your share of experience since the world ended.)
+(You learned how to clean, maintain, and operate a rifle during Army basic training, and have had your share of experience since the world ended.)<br>
 5 - Journeyman.
-(You're a journeyman electrician with years of education and experience.)
+(You're a journeyman electrician with years of education and experience.)<br>
 6 - Esteemed Professional.
-(You were a backup dancer for a famous pop star.)
+(You were a backup dancer for a famous pop star.)<br>
 7 - Major Talent.
-(You represented your country in archery during the last Olympics and placed fourth.)
+(You represented your country in archery during the last Olympics and placed fourth.)<br>
 8 - Top of the Field.
-(Your scientific abilities were so renowned that the government kidnapped you and forced you to work in an underground lab.)
+(Your scientific abilities were so renowned that the government kidnapped you and forced you to work in an underground lab.)<br>
 9 - Phenom.
-(If the world hadn't ended, your contributions to the field of medicine could have been considered invaluable for decades to come.)
+(If the world hadn't ended, your contributions to the field of medicine could have been considered invaluable for decades to come.)<br>
 10 - Legendary.
 (If you are not literaly Miyamoto Musashi, then you are pretty sure you could take him in a duel.)